You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 55% humidity is optimal when buds are spread out and not touching each other, though most of us are at the mercy of our drying environments.

 You can use a humidifier or dehumidifier to adjust the humidity if you're serious about drying your buds right.
-With a 55% level of humidity in the air, it will take several (3-7+) days for your buds to finish drying all the way.
-At lower humidities, your drying will go much faster.
+With a 55% level of humidity in the air, it will take several (4-10) days for your buds to finish drying all the way.
+At lower humidities, your drying will go much faster, so you need to watch buds closely and pull them down before they get overdried.

 Drying as slowly as possible without mold will give you the highest quality buds, as this enhances the curing process.